s159102/Assignment-3-2020/README.md

 This is the template repository for the third assignment of Software Evolution 2019-2020.
-This repo contains the dataset on which you should run your statistical analysis, and this readme contains the list of requirements your repository should satisfy.
+This repo contains the dataset on which you should run your statistical analysis, and this readme contains the list of requirements the repository you submit to Canvas should satisfy.

 # Dataset